To run CTS, first prepare your physical environment, your desktop machine, and the Android device you're using for testing.

 Android 9 introduced Open Mobile APIs.
 For devices that report more than one secure element, CTS adds test cases to validate the behavior of the Open Mobile APIs.
 These test cases require the one-time installation of a sample applet into the embedded Secure Element (eSE) of the DUT or into the SIM card used by the DUT.
 The eSE sample applet and the SIM sample applet can be found in AOSP.

 See CTS Test for Secure Element for more detailed information on Open Mobile API test cases and Access Control test cases.

 The CTS media stress tests require video clips to be on external storage

 /sdcard).
-Most of the clips are from Big Buck Bunny which is copyrighted by
+Most of the clips are from Big Buck Bunny, which

-capabilities of the device under test will be checked via the
+capabilities of the DUT are checked through the

 android.media.MediaCodecInfo.CodecCapabilities APIs from Android 5.0.